 If you regularly make your own coffee at home, one day a week can you use less creamers?
 They often contain palm oil, Vitamin A Palmitate, and/or Mono- & Diglycerides which are palm oil derivatives.

-“Naturally Flavored” can mean it contains palm oil.
+“Naturally Flavored” can mean it contains these ingredients as well.
 Buy whole beans and grind them at the store.
 They have this option at most major grocery stores and Costco.

 Dishwasher detergents and laundry detergents contain palm oil derivatives.